opynfinance/GammaProtocol/docs/contracts-documentation/Whitelist.md

 check if a product is whitelisted

-product = the hash of underlying, strike and collateral asset
+product is the hash of underlying asset, strike asset, collateral asset, and isPut

 #### Parameters: